Maharajas of Valkha: History

 Bhulunda, the name of the dynasty's earliest known ruler, appears to be a non-Sanskrit name.
 The later rulers of the dynasty have Sanskrit names, and the inscriptions don't mention the relationships between the different rulers.
-One theory is that Bhulunda was a tribal (non-Indo-Aryan) chieftain, who was appointed by emperor Samudragupta as the governor; the later feudal governors were of Indo-Aryan origin.
+One theory is that Bhulunda was a tribal chieftain, who was appointed by emperor Samudragupta as the governor; the later feudal governors were of Indo-Aryan origin.
 Another theory is that the later four governors were descendants of Bhulunda, and adopted Sanskritized names.

-All the inscriptions record land grants to Brahmins, groups of Brahmins (called Chaturvaidya-Samooha) or temple deities.
+All the inscriptions record land grants to Brahmanas, groups of Brahmins (called Chaturvaidya-Samooha) or temple deities.
 This has led to suggestions that the Gupta emperors attempted to Brahminize what were then tribal areas of central India.
 One of the inscriptions records a grant to the deity "Bappa Pishacha-deva", who was probably an evil spirit (pishacha) worshipped by the local tribals.

 Bhulunda's inscriptions are dated between years 38-59 (358-379 CE, assuming Gupta era).
 After him, Valkha was ruled by Svamidasa, Rudradasa, Bhattaraka and Nagabhatta.
 The inscriptions of these four rulers are dated between 63-134 (383-454 CE).

 After Nagabhatta, the next known ruler of the region is Maharaja Subandhu of Mahishmati.
 His Bagh Caves inscription is dated 167 (486 CE, assuming Gupta era).
 Historian Walter M. Spink has identified Subandhu as the prince Vishruta mentioned in Dashakumaracharita.
 According to his theory, Subandhu or Vishruta was a Gupta prince, who established the dynasty that later came to be known as Kalachuri.